mkdocstrings/griffe/docs/guide/users/navigating.md

 ## Model-specific fields

-Models have most fields in common, but also have specific fiels.
+Models have most fields in common, but also have specific fields.

 ### Modules